TCP Co-Founder & Artistic Director, Instructor

 Brock Asato began studying taiko at age 4 with Taiko Center of the Pacific.

 He was featured in an HBO special on talented youth focusing on his taiko pursuits.
 He joined the Taiko Center of the Pacific Youth Group early on and became a central player and leader of the group.
 He has participated in numerous North American Taiko Conferences taking workshops with such taiko leaders as Seiichi Tanaka sensei, Hiroyuki Hayashida, Shoji Kameda, Masato Baba, Kris Bergstrom, and more.
 He is currently the acting director of the Taiko Center of the Pacific Youth Group and performing member of the Taiko Center of the Pacific adult performing ensemble.
 Brock is currently pursuing a mechanical engineering degree at the University of Hawaii.

-Sean Shibata is a taiko performer, teacher, and researcher from Fukuoka, Japan.
-He began his studies in taiko when he was awarded the Presidential Scholars Research Project Award while pursuing a musicology degree at the Crane School of Music, Sho’on was awarded a prestigious research scholarship to study taiko.
-While conducting fieldwork researching Matsuri Bayashi (festival music) in Japan, Sean founded Potsdam Okuma Taiko, a collegiate taiko ensemble based in Potsdam, NY.
-Sean was awarded the TCP Fellowship in 2015 and is currently pursuing a master’s degree in Ethnomusicology at the University of Hawaii at Manoa.
-As part of his love for music from around the world, Sean has studied Southeast Indian carnatic music in Chennai, India, pungmul in Seoul, South Korea, as well as Caribbean drumming in St. Elizabeth, Jamaica.
-He actively participates in many ensembles at UH including Gagaku, Chinese Ensemble, and Javanese Gamelan.
-He is a Taiko Center of the Pacific Performing Ensemble member and performs with several taiko groups in Japan.
+Sho’on Shibata is a taiko performer, teacher, and researcher from Fukuoka, Japan.
+He began playing drum set at age thirteen.
+While studying musicology at the Crane School of Music, Sho’on was awarded a prestigious research scholarship to study taiko.
+While conducting fieldwork researching Matsuri Bayashi (festival music) in Japan, Sho’on founded Potsdam Ōkuma Taiko, a collegiate taiko ensemble based in Potsdam, NY.
+Sho’on was awarded the TCP Fellowship in 2015 and is currently pursuing a master’s degree in Ethnomusicology at the University of Hawaii at Manoa.
+In addition, Sho’on has also done field studies in of Karnataka Sangeeta in India, Pungmul in South Korea, and Afro-Caribbean drumming in Jamaica.
+Sho’on is a Taiko Center of the Pacific Performing Ensemble member and also performs with other taiko groups in Japan.